 Attending in person

 If you choose to attend your ceremony in person, you will be guaranteed the opportunity to receive two free guest tickets.
+This is in addition to your own graduand ticket.
 Details regarding the purchase of additional guest tickets (should any be available) will be provided in the web portal.
 Further information can also be found here.
-All additional guest tickets will be made available on a first come, first served basis.
+All additional guest tickets will be made available on a first come, first served basis and are non-transferrable.